Personal accident insurance can be provided in two ways:

 Where we decide that the business wrongly turned down the consumer’s claim and so the consumer has been deprived of money, we will usually tell the business to pay compensation at our normal rate of 8% simple per year.

 In some situations, the claim under the policy is delayed – for example, in claims for accidental death, the estate of the person who has died may not be aware that there is a policy in place.
 In these cases, we generally say that the interest is payable from the date that the claim would have been accepted by the business – rather than from the date of the death or bodily injury.
 This is to reflect the fact that a business cannot accept a claim it is not aware of.

-compensation for distress, inconvenience or other non-financial loss
+compensation for non-financial loss

 There are several reasons why a consumer might say they were mis-sold a personal accident policy: